 Golfer’s elbow, also known as medial epicondylitis, describes pain on the inside of the elbow.
 It is generally considered to be an overuse injury due to repetitive use of the muscles of the arm and forearm, particularly the muscles that bend or flex the wrist and fingers (flexors).
 This leads to small tears in the tendons that attach to the inside of the elbow (medial epicondyle) and can result in degeneration.
 This can then result in pain and inflammation.

 Golfer’s elbow can occur as a result of any activity that involves repetitive use of the forearm muscles.
 As the name, suggests, it is also common in golfers.
-There are a number of factors that can increase a person’s risk of developing golfer’s elbow, including:
+Several factors can increase a person’s risk of developing golfer’s elbow, including:

 - Activities involving prolonged gripping as with racquet sports, gardening or power tools